zhuyixintc/NIR_Fluorophore_Design/README.md

 ## Acknowledgement
 This work is partially built on MG-BERT and uses a subset of ChemFluor.
 We deeply grateful to the authors for making their code and data publicly available.

-The dataset and trained models will be made available on GitHub upon publication.
+The dataset and trained models will be made available upon publication.